Vespers

 Old English speakers translated the Latin word vesperas as æfensang, which became evensong in modern English.
-The term is now usually applied to the Anglican variant of the liturgy that combines vespers with compline, following the conception of early sixteenth-century worshippers that conceived these as a single unit.
+The term is now usually applied to the Anglican variant of the liturgy that combines vespers with compline, following early sixteenth-century worshippers who conceived these as a single unit.
 The term can also apply to the pre-Reformation form of vespers or forms of evening prayer from other denominations.

 Vespers is usually prayed around sunset.
 In Oriental Orthodox Christianity, the office is known as Ramsho in the Indian and Syriac traditions; it is prayed facing the east by all members in these churches, both clergy and laity, being one of the seven fixed prayer times.

 Current use

-Roman Rite Catholic
+Roman Rite

 Vespers, also called Evening Prayer, takes place as dusk begins to fall.
 Evening Prayer gives thanks for the day just past and makes an evening sacrifice of praise to God (Psalm 141:1).

 The general structure of the Roman Rite Catholic liturgy of vespers is as follows: